project-open-data/project-open-data.github.io/v1.1/api.md

 Media Types for Machine Readable API Documentation
 --------------------------------------------------

+These media types should be used for the `describedByType` field along with the URL to the machine readable documentation itself using the `describedBy` field.
+This should not be confused with the `format` field which should be "API" for an API and `mediaType` which should be blank for an API.

 * The media type for Swagger has been [proposed](https://github.com/wordnik/swagger-spec/issues/110) as `application/swagger+json`
 * The media type for RAML has been [defined](http://raml.org/spec.html#overview) as `application/raml+yaml`